GoSuda

 14}

-The above code uses a channel to print 1 and 2.
-This code simply demonstrates sending and receiving values through the channel.
-However, channel offers more functionalities.
-First, let's examine buffered channel and unbuffered channel.
-The example written above is an unbuffered channel, which means the action of sending data to the channel and the action of receiving data must occur simultaneously.
-If these actions do not occur simultaneously, a deadlock can occur.
+The code above prints 1 and 2 using a channel.
+This code merely demonstrates sending and receiving values through a channel.
+However, channels offer more extensive functionalities.
+Let us first explore buffered channels and unbuffered channels.
+It is important to note that the example provided above uses an unbuffered channel, meaning that the action of sending data to the channel and receiving data from it must occur simultaneously.
+If these actions do not happen concurrently, a deadlock may ensue.

 buffered channel